FAQs: Prospective Students

 International students – You must have indicated that you were a financial aid applicant at the time of the admission application and qualified for need-based aid.
 If you did not, you will not be eligible to apply for financial aid at any time during your enrollment unless your citizenship status changes.

-The FAFSA is available beginning January 1, 2016.
+The FAFSA becomes available on October 1, 2019 for the 2020-2021 academic year.
 It is submitted online and requires both the student and parent to create an FSA ID, if they do not already have one.
-We strongly encourage families to complete the FAFSA after they file their 2015 taxes, so that they may utlize the Data Retrieval Tool.
+We strongly encourage families to utilize the Data Retrieval Tool.